wavemotion-dave/StellaDS/README.md

 V5.0 : 27-Sep-2022 by Dave Bernazzani (wavemotion)
   * Added new bankswitching scheme:  X07 (Stella's Stocking).
-  * Improved 4K/2K driver to squeese out a couple more frames of performance.
+  * Improved 4K/2K driver to squeeze out a couple more frames of performance.
   * New special F8 driver to support more 8K games on the DS-Lite.
   * Lots of cleanup across the board in the database to make more games playable.